JuliusBec/Project_Energy_Tariffs/docs/forecasting.rst

 =========================

 The forecasting module provides powerful prediction models for energy prices and energy consumption.
-It combines Prophet and Chronos for accurate short-term and long-term forecasts.
+It uses Facebook Prophet for accurate time series forecasting with automatic seasonality detection.

 Overview
 --------